Combinatorics of quasi-hereditary structures: Quasi-hereditary structures and deconcatenations

 \end{proof} Let $R$ be a ring with a surjective ring morphism $R \to R/I$.
 It is easy to see that if $R/I$ is a local ring and $I$ is contained in the radical of $R$, then $R$ is a local ring.
-The following lemma implies that $T^{(\ell)}(i)$ is indecomposable. \begin{lem} Let $A$ be a finite dimensional algebra and $S$ be a simple $A$-module.
+The following lemma implies that $U(i)$ is indecomposable. \begin{lem} Let $A$ be a finite dimensional algebra and $S$ be a simple $A$-module.
 Let $X,Y$ be $A$-modules such that the $S$-socles are $S^{\oplus m}$ and $S$, respectively, with $m\geq 1$.
 Consider the following push-out diagram of $A$-modules

 such that $a$ and $b$ are inclusion morphisms associated to $S$-socles.
-Assume that the following conditions hold: \begin{enumerate} \item there exist no morphisms from $X$ to the cokernel of $b$, \item there exist no morphisms from $Y$ to the cokernel of $a$, \item $\beta$ is a left $(\add Z)$-approximation of $X$, \item $X$ and $Y$ are indecomposable. \end{enumerate} Then $Z$ is indecomposable. \end{lem} \begin{proof} We show that the endomorphism algebra of $Z$ is a local algebra.
-By the assumption (1), we have a morphism of algebras $R_X \colon \End_A(Z) \to \End_A(X)$ given by $R_X(\phi)= \phi|_{X}$.
-By the assumption (3), this $R_X$ is surjective.
-We have an exact sequence
+Assume that the following conditions hold: \begin{enumerate} \item there exist no non-zero morphisms from $X$ to the cokernel of $b$, \item there exist no non-zero morphisms from $Y$ to the cokernel of $a$, \item $\beta$ is a left $(\add Z)$-approximation of $X$, \item $X$ and $Y$ are indecomposable. \end{enumerate} Then $Z$ is indecomposable. \end{lem} \begin{proof} Note that since we have a push-out diagram, $\coKer(a) \simeq \coKer(\alpha)$ and $\coKer(b) \simeq \coKer(\beta)$.
+Moreover, as $a$ and $b$ are injective, $\alpha$ and $\beta$ are also injective.
+By this injective morphisms, we regard $Y^{\oplus m}$ and $X$ as submodules of $Z$.